DanThrane/jolie-package-manager/jpm/package_specification.md

   - Names may only contain unreserved URI characters (see section 2.3 of [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt))

 If any of these rules are broken the JPM tool should complain when _any_ command is invoked.
 Similarly a registry should reject any such package.

-__TODO:__

-  - Discuss the rules proposed here

 ### version